lBedrockl/Pixel-Quest-Level-Editor/README.md

 - Pick a tileset from the dropdown

-- I can add new custom ones to the Github along with a swf, just DM me a working swf and tileset
+- Custom tilesets are a wip, but you can make your own and add it to the editor and swf

 ### [Tutorials]